EoRImaging/eppsilon/dictionary.md

 minimum of max_uv_lambda, the maximum uv extent of the input image cubes and the longest gridded baseline.

-**full_image**: This is a flag (valid values are 0/1, default=0) with a confusing name for historical reasons indicating not only that the full image should be used (which is the default) but also that the uv spacing should be set based on the image size.
+**full_image**: This is a flag (valid values are 0/1, default=0) indicating that the full image should be used (which is the default) *and also* that the uv spacing should be set based on the image size.
 This results in small uv pixels that are more highly correlated (which conflicts with some of eppsilon's error propagation assumptions).
 The larger number of uv pixels also significantly slows down the DFT from HEALPix to uv space.
 This keyword cannot be set if **delta_uv_lambda** is set or if **image_clip** is set.

 **image_clip**: This is a flag (valid values are 0/1, default=0) to clip the image used in the DFT to match the minimum size based on the uv pixel size.